dustinpfister/blog_posts/_posts/threejs-examples-lines-deterministic.md

 ## Conclusion

-This lines group module is shaping up to be what it is that I had in kind when I started working on it, but I am not sure if I would want to put much more time into further refining this project or not.
-I am sure that I would if I end up using this on a day to day basis that goes without saying, but I am not sure of that will end up being the case with this project or not.
-In the event that I do start using something like this on a day to day basic I am currently of the mindset that I might want to do so with yet another example that is similar to this one, only it will involve the use of TubeGeometry rather than that of lines as there is a lot more that can be done with that compared to lines.
+This lines group module is shaping up to be what it is that I had in mind when I started working on it, but I am not sure if I would want to put much more time into further refining this project or not.
+I am sure that I would if I end up using this on a day to day basis that goes without saying, but I am not sure if that will end up being the case with this project thus far.
+In the event that I do start using something like this all the time I am currently of the mindset that I might want to do so with yet another example that is similar to this one, only it will involve the use of TubeGeometry rather than that of lines.
+Also I might want to go so far as to even make custom geometry, but in other case use curves as a way to create the geometry that would then be used with mesh objects.

+There are a lot of things that I like about lines, but they do have there limitations.
+For one thing when it comes to setting the width of lines doing so will not work with all platforms.
+The main thing that I like to do with threejs is to make videos, so to address that I can just render my frames on platforms in which line thickness does work.
+However there is still just way more that can be done with mesh materials.
+However maybe I could still address some of these problems by making use of the [shader material](/2023/01/13/threejs-shader-material/).